-This largely behind the scenes industry includes more than 2,500 companies operating thousands of warehouses and massive transportation fleets.
+This largely behind the scenes industry includes thousands of companies operating warehouses and transportation fleets.
 A typical broadline foodservice distributor may serve anywhere from 1,000 to 6,000 accounts from a single distribution center and offer their customers more than 10,000 items to meet specific operator needs.
-In 2011, estimated distributor annual sales in North America exceeded $200 billion.
+In 2015, estimated distributor annual sales were $268 billion.

 The Evolution of a Specialized Industry

-First founded by entrepreneurs who first plied their trade from small stores and warehouses as far back as the mid-1800s, a pioneering spirit still exists in the third, fourth, and even fifth generation of family-owned businesses that make up a large portion of the foodservice distribution industry.
+Founded by entrepreneurs who plied their trade from small stores and warehouses as far back as the mid-1800s, a pioneering spirit still exists in the third, fourth, and even fifth generation of family-owned businesses that make up a large portion of the foodservice distribution industry.

 The evolution of the foodservice distribution industry is directly linked to the growth of the restaurant industry.
 Following World War II, a typical food distributor served any market need — from a small local grocery store to hotels.
 One of the growth drivers in foodservice was The National School Lunch Act, passed in 1946, which began providing a mass market for “institutional” products.
 Because of that, the distribution role within foodservice was at first known as “institutional distribution.”

 Through the 1950s and 1960s, the industry continued to expand.
-Our trade group, the International Foodservice Distributors Association, was formed to address the needs within this growing supply channel.* Distributor purchasing groups were formed and non-food products such as equipment and supplies were added to distributors’ product lines.
+The International Foodservice Distributors Association, was formed to address the needs within this growing supply channel.* Distributor purchasing groups were formed and non-food products such as equipment and supplies were added to distributors’ product lines.
 The fast-food industry was born and Americans were spending more and more of their food dollar away from home.

 Above right is a temperature controlled dock that adjoins refrigerated space that can include five to six temperature zones.
 These zones accommodate products from ice cream (-20 degrees Fahrenheit) to humidity and temperature controlled rooms for ripening bananas and tomatoes.
 Above left is a view down an aisle in freezer space, which is approximately a football field deep.
-Foodservice distributors operator multi-temp trailers to protect product integrity on the way to the customers.
-Temperatures of frozen and chilled product are monitored throughout the process.
+Foodservice distributors operate multi-temp trailers to protect product integrity on the way to the customers.

 The foodservice industry touches the lives of every consumer and foodservice distributors are critical partners in making “food away from home” possible.
 Whether you’re enjoying pasta with your family at a favorite “Mom & Pop” Italian restaurant, grabbing a quick lunch at a national chain, enjoying Black Angus beef during a business dinner at a premium steakhouse, or dining at a resort while on vacation, the enjoyable meal away from home was made possible, in part, by a foodservice distributor.

 * The “Institutional Food Distributors of America” began as part of the U.S. Wholesale Grocers Association.
 In 1969, that association merged with the National American Wholesale Grocers Association, and IFDA (renamed International Foodservice Distributors Association) retained its separate identity as well as a distinct Board of Directors.
-When a decision was made by the retail food distributor membership to merge with another retail focused association in 2002, IFDA’s Board of Directors made the decision to establish IFDA as a freestanding trade organization, which took place on January 1, 2003.
+When a decision was made by wholesale grocer members to merge with another retail association in 2002, IFDA’s Board of Directors made the decision to establish IFDA as a freestanding trade organization, which took place on January 1, 2003.
 The group is located in the Washington, D.C. region and provides research, education, industry forums, and government relations.